vgmstream/vgmstream/README.md

 GLOBAL_COMMANDs currently can be:
 - AUTOTRACK: sets %TRACK% tag automatically (1..N as files are encountered in the tag file).
+- AUTOALBUM: sets %ALBUM% tag automatically using the containing dir as album.

 foobar2000 can apply the following replaygain tags (if ReplayGain is enabled in foobar's preferences):
 ```
 # %replaygain_track_gain N.NN dB
 # %replaygain_track_peak N.NNN
-# %replaygain_album_gain N.NN dB
+# @replaygain_album_gain N.NN dB
-# %replaygain_album_peak N.NNN
+# @replaygain_album_peak N.NNN
 ```

-If your player isn't picking tags make sure vgmstream is detecting the song (as other plugins can steal its extensions, see above), .m3u is properly named and that filename in m3u match with the song filename.
+If your player isn't picking tags make sure vgmstream is detecting the song (as other plugins can steal its extensions, see above), .m3u is properly named and that filenames inside match the song filename.

 ## Supported codec types